usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 **Description**: This use case covers subject access requests to data with different levels of classification.

--  Access to data based on identity attributes - Leveraging Entra Conditional Access, differing levels of access were assigned to users depending on the classification of data in the cloud.
+-  Access to data based on identity attributes - Leveraging Entra ID Conditional Access, differing levels of access were assigned to users depending on the classification of data in the cloud.

--  Access to data based on requesting endpoint - Leveraging Entra Conditional Access and Microsoft Intune compliance feeds, differing levels of access were assigned to subjects based on the compliance status of their endpoints.
+-  Access to data based on requesting endpoint - Leveraging Entra ID Conditional Access and Microsoft Intune compliance feeds, differing levels of access were assigned to subjects based on the compliance status of their endpoints.
 This was only applicable to data resident in the cloud.

--  Internet access restricted when accessing data with high classification - Leveraging Entra Conditional Access, allowed and excluded subject locations were specified.
+-  Internet access restricted when accessing data with high classification - Leveraging Entra ID Conditional Access, allowed and excluded subject locations were specified.
 Data was differentiated based on which folder an object resided in.
 Controls were applicable to data in the cloud.

--  Requestor challenged to reauthenticate when accessing data with high classification - Entra Conditional Access using the authentication context feature triggers MFA for sensitive data in the cloud.
+-  Requestor challenged to reauthenticate when accessing data with high classification - Entra ID Conditional Access using the authentication context feature triggers MFA for sensitive data in the cloud.

 -  User temporarily granted access privileges to data with high classification - Entra ID Privileged Identity Management was used to temporarily elevate subject privileges for a limited time so as to provide access to sensitive data and resources in the cloud.